OCA/operating-unit/account_operating_unit/README.rst

 Operating Unit you can specify at company level that Operating Units should be self-balanced, and then indicate a self-balancing clearing account.

-1. Create an account for "Inter-OU Clearing" of type Current assets.
+1. Create an account "Inter-OU Clearing".
+It is a balance sheet account.

 2. Go to *Settings / Companies / Configuration* and Set the "Operating Units are self-balanced" checkbox.